The Three Stooges: Facing a shutdown

-Three years after Curly's death, Shemp Howard died of a heart attack at age 60 on November 22, 1955, during a taxi ride home with a friend after attending a boxing match.
-Moe was stunned and contemplated disbanding the Stooges.
-However, Columbia had promised exhibitors eight Stooge shorts for the year but only four had been completed, forcing producer Jules White to manufacture four more shorts "with Shemp."
-Recycled footage of Shemp, combined with new footage of Columbia supporting player Joe Palma doubling for him (see also Fake Shemp), was used to complete the last four films: Rumpus in the Harem, Hot Stuff, Scheming Schemers and Commotion on the Ocean (all released in 1956).
+Hastening White's decision was the sudden death of Shemp Howard.
+On November 22, 1955, Shemp went out with friends to a boxing match at the Hollywood Legion Stadium.
+While returning home in a taxi that evening, Shemp died of a massive cerebral hemorrhage (as confirmed by Shemp's daughter-in-law; not a heart attack, as has been reported) at the age of 60.
+Moe was stunned and contemplated disbanding the Stooges, but Columbia had promised exhibitors eight Stooge shorts for the year and only four had been completed, forcing producer Jules White to manufacture four more shorts "with Shemp".
+Old footage of Shemp was combined with new footage of Columbia supporting player Joe Palma doubling for him (see Fake Shemp).
+These last four films were Rumpus in the Harem, Hot Stuff, Scheming Schemers, and Commotion on the Ocean (all released in 1956).